MOBILITIES AND TRANSPORT PLANNING

 Field TripWeek: 30 - 42

-One 7.00 h field trip other recurrence on any day including weekend during the day from week 30 to week 42 and delivered via blended.
+One 7.00 hours field trip per study period on any day including weekend during the day from week 30 to week 42 and delivered via face-to-face.

 Critical Policy Review (2,500 words) This assessment helps students understand current transport policy and its implications.